Peer data review: Get feedback about your data stories

 Why this program

-Learning data journalism is a continual process, and as a community, we invest so much time and energy into sharing what we know through trainings, workshops, and writeups.
+Learning data journalism is a continual process, and as a community, we invest a lot of time and energy into sharing what we know through trainings, workshops, and writeups.

-Lately we’ve heard that many of you could use more support in implementing what you’ve learned.
-Sometimes it’s hard to be sure the data really says what you think, or you may feel anxious about making a math mistake.
-Walking through your process with someone else can help, but reporters on smaller teams don’t always have experienced colleagues to compare notes with.
-That’s a gap the news-nerd community can help fill.
+Support from a peer makes it easier to implement what you’ve learned.
+When you aren’t sure the data really says what you think, or you feel anxious about making a math mistake, walking through your process with someone else can help.
+Reporters on smaller teams don’t always have experienced colleagues to compare notes with—but that’s a gap the news-nerd community can help fill.

 How the data-review program works

 First, your data-journalism project should meet a couple criteria—you already have data and an idea, but still have questions about your process.
 Then, we’ll work to connect you with a peer coach.

 Peer coaches will be experienced data journalists who can look over data with you, confirm your hunches, and identify things you might have overlooked—at least in part because they recognize mistakes they’ve already made themselves.
 And they’re volunteers who will receive a thank-you stipend from OpenNews, so you don’t need to feel awkward about taking a bit of someone’s time.

 Coaches will exchange emails with you and set up times to meet on a voice or video call to work through questions with you.